-Her current quartet is a stunning amalgamation of some of Europe’s most creative and powerful musicians, and features guitarist Radomir Milojkovic who has been collaborating with Muriel since 2003 while bass player Gina Schwarz and drummer Uros Stamenkovic joined in 2015.
+Her current quartet is a stunning amalgamation of some of Europe’s most creative and powerful musicians and features guitarist Radomir Milojkovic who has been collaborating with Muriel since 2003 while bass player Gina Schwarz and drummer Uros Stamenkovic joined in 2015.
 The quartet have been together since 2015 and recorded three albums.
 All of these records are exploratory and free, modal and magnificent.
 In a jazz world dominated by the over-produced and portentous, where every new release is immediately labelled “Spiritual” the Muriel Grossman group are for real.

 After listening to the record almost every-day after over Christmas we dropped Muriel a line to tell her how much we loved the record.
-From that (virtual) friendships were born and we done a very short interview.
+From that (virtual) friendships were born and we did a very short interview.

 NS: Golden Rule was your first vinyl release for you.
 Why did you go for that format?